 Customers of the Exodus Platform on our desktop and mobile platforms can send, receive and exchange crypto assets.
 We were the second platform to provide an API service between a non-custodial wallet and a third-party crypto-to-crypto exchange, and the first platform to offer exchange aggregation as a seamless experience for customers.
 Customers using the Exchange Aggregator simply choose the crypto asset they would like to own, the crypto asset that they currently own that they want to swap, confirm that the amount of the new crypto asset they will receive is correct, and click a button.
 Their order is automatically routed to the API provider that will provide the best price to the customer for that particular pair of assets being swapped.
 The provider will process the order in under an hour and deliver the exact amount of the new crypto asset to the customer.
-As a result, our customer experience is significantly simpler than that found on other wallets and saves the customer that allows us to work with multiple exchange providers, allowing wallet customers to maximize liquidity, pricing, order fulfillment time, and operating time in a way that we believe our competitors cannot match.
+As a result, our customer experience is significantly simpler than that found on other wallets and saves the customer time spent searching through centralized exchanges and orderbooks.
+Additionally, we have developed proprietary software that allows us to work with multiple exchange providers, allowing wallet customers to maximize liquidity, pricing, order fulfillment time, and operating time in a way that we believe our competitors cannot match.